dotlang/language/README.md

 - If condition is not satisfied, it will throw `expression` exception.
 - There is no `throw` keyword and this is the only way to cause exception.
 - It is advised to return error code in case of an error and use exceptions in really exceptional cases.
-- You can use `assert false, X` to create exception and return from current method.
+- You can use `assert false, X` to create exception and return from current method immediately.
 ```
 //inside function adder
 assert false, "Error!"  //throw exception and exit